 On the chassis there are only the power transistors that I am aiming to clean and reapply grease.
 Thankfully there is not much to do here since the transistors are all original.
 However they are dirty and the old mica is very brittle as it breaks when I touch it.
 This is how the radiator looks without the power transistors.
 I did not took pictures in a before state.
 But here is the power transistors array after the service.

 Under each transistor and under the mica itself there is a drop of non-conductive computer-grade thermal paste.
 This helps with the heat transfer.

-Next follow these two filtering capacitors and their bleeding resistors.
+These two filtering capacitors and their bleeding resistors follow up next.
 Somebody replaced the original ELNA parts with these Kendeil ones.
 They might be of good quality but I really don't know anything about them.
 Or if they were new or used when they were installed.

 The previous technician managed to chip some of the epoxy covering one of the bleeding resistors.

 The Nichicon KG replacement capacitors are a bit bulkier in diameter.
 You will see what I mean.